Coventry City 2 Fleetwood Town 1: MATCH REPORT

 But it was Coventry who threatened early doors in the first half as Bakayoko again caused problems in Town's defence.

-Ash Eastham could not stretch to meet the ball, with the Coventry forward sprinting clear though he mis-controlled and Hiwula eventually lofted the ball over the bar.
+Ash Eastham could not stretch to meet the ball with the Coventry forward sprinting clear though he miss-controlled and Hiwula eventually lofted the ball over the bar.

-The scoreline was harsh on Town but it was a case of being punished for miscommunication and for wasting their chances.
+The scoreline was harsh on Town but it was a case of being punished for miss-communication and for wasting their chances.

-Coventry showed why they are above Town in the league with their clinical finishing and capitalising on Town’s errors, rather than playing them off the pitch.
+Coventry showing why they are above them in the league with their clinical finishing and capitalising on Town's errors rather than playing them off the pitch.